Cerdelga 84 mg Hard Capsules

 5.3 Preclinical safety data

-The principal target organs for eliglustat in toxicology studies are the GI tract, lymphoid organs, the liver in rat only and, in the male rat only, the reproductive system.
+The principal target organs for eliglustat in toxicology studies are the gastrointestinal (GI) tract, lymphoid organs, the liver in rat only and, in the male rat only, the reproductive system.
 Effects of eliglustat in toxicology studies were reversible and exhibited no evidence of delayed or recurring toxicity.
 Safety margins for the chronic rat and dog studies ranged between 8-fold and 15-fold using total plasma exposure and 1- to 2-fold using unbound (free fraction) plasma exposures.

 Eliglustat was not mutagenic in a standard battery of genotoxicity tests and did not show any carcinogenic potential in standard lifetime bioassays in mice and rats.
 Exposures in the carcinogenicity studies were approximately 4-fold and 3-fold greater in mice and rats, respectively, than the mean predicted human eliglustat total plasma exposure, or less than 1-fold using unbound plasma exposure.